pmndrs/drei/README.md

     <MeshTransmissionMaterial />
 ```

-If each material rendering the scene on its own is too much expensense you can share a buffer texture.
+If each material rendering the scene on its own is too expensive you can share a buffer texture.
 Either by enabling `transmissionSampler` which would use the threejs-internal buffer that MeshPhysicalMaterials use.
 This might be faster, the downside is that no transmissive material can "see" other transparent or transmissive objects.

 ```jsx
 <mesh geometry={torus}>